aaronuv/arby/docs/source/tutorial.rst

 Build a reduced basis
 ^^^^^^^^^^^^^^^^^^^^^

 Lets go deeper.
-The Reduced Basis Method (RBM) [1]_ is a reduced order modeling technique to find a cuasi-optimal basis of functions capable of span the entire training set with an user specified tolerance.
+The Reduced Basis Method [1]_ is a reduced order modeling technique for building a near-optimal basis of functions that spans the training set at an user-specified tolerance.
-The approach is through projections, say, we need to define an inner product to perform projections and construct the approximation.
+The basis is built by interatively choosing those training functions that best represent the entire set.
+In this way, as opposed to other dimensional reduction techniques such as Proper Orthogonal Decomposition, the reduced basis is directly interpretable since it is built out from training functions.
+Another kindness of this approach is that whenever we want more accuracy we just add more basis elements to the computed one.
+The construction is hierarcuical.

 Suppose we have a training set :math:`\{f_{\lambda_i}\}_{i=1}^N` of parameterized real functions.
 This set may represent a non-linear model, perhaps solution of PDEs.
 We would